-The e-C3i course is a newly launched online component of the C3i Program and is designed to provide medical device innovators with an educational foundation of business frameworks and tools to assess the opportunity to translate an idea from the lab (concept) to the market (clinic).
+The e-C3i course is an online component of the C3i Program and is designed to provide medical device innovators with an educational foundation of business frameworks and tools to assess the opportunity to translate an idea from the lab (concept) to the market (clinic).
 Through this course, the NIH provides entrepreneurial education for investigators who are interested in better understanding the value of their innovation in addressing an unmet market need.
 The online curriculum and customized mentoring provided by the e-C3i course are intended to guide investigators as they assess the commercial viability and potential business opportunity for their innovation.

 The e-C3i course is an online entrepreneurial education platform, covering 10-weeks and providing valuable business approaches to evaluating the commercial potential of promising biomedical technologies.
 Participants in the e-C3i Program will learn an initial set of core skills that will enable them to:

 - characterize the unmet market need